Skip to content

 end

-Verify on both switches:
+Verify the transport on both switches:

 show vlan remote-span